CHEM 104 - Introductory Chemistry 4 Credit(s)

 CHEM 104L

 Course Description: Designed for non-science majors.
 Introduces the essence of atoms and molecules, chemical bonds, chemical reactions, gases, acids, and bases.
 Prepares students for work in a laboratory that uses chemicals.
 Helps students recognize how cells and organisms function.
-Students must enroll in lecture, laboratory and recitation sections.
+Students must enroll in lecture and laboratory sections.

 Course Learning Outcomes: